Saltuarius moritzi

 Saltuarius moritzi, also known commonly as the New England leaf-tailed gecko or Moritz's leaf-tailed gecko, is a species of lizard in the family Carphodactylidae.
 The species is native to Australia.

 Etymology

 The specific name, moritzi, is in honor of Australian herpetologist Craig Moritz.

+Description

+Adults of Saltuarius moritzi usually have a snout-to-vent length (SVL) of about 11 cm.
+The rostral contacts the nostrils.
+There are large spinose tubercles on the upper surface of the digits.
+The coloration is extremely variable.

 Geographic range

-S. moritzi is endemic to the New England Tablelands in New South Wales.
+Saltuarius moritzi is endemic to the New England Tablelands in New South Wales.

 Habitat

-The preferred habitats of S. moritzi are closed forests, wet sclerophyll forests, and rocky escarpments, gorges, and outcrops.
+The preferred natural habitats of S. moritzi are closed forests, wet sclerophyll forests, and rocky escarpments, gorges, and outcrops.

 Description

-S. moritzi may attain a snout-to-vent length (SVL) of 10.9 cm.
+Saltuarius moritzi may attain a snout-to-vent length (SVL) of 10.9 cm.